z3bbster/gulp-tulp/README.md

 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
-5. Create new Pull Requestnpm update
+5. Create new Pull Request

 ## Copyright and license